Château Miraval: Products

-A series of winding stone terraces following the profiles of the slopes are planted with thirteen varieties of olives.
-The immense wine cellar of Miraval was built in 1850 by Joseph-Louis Lambot, the inventor of reinforced concrete, who owned the nearby domaine of La Celle.

 The Côtes de Provence Rosé Miraval has won plaudits from Wine Spectator magazine.

+In 2017, a new product was released, an organic extra virgin olive oil.
+L'Huile d'Olive Miraval is packaged in black stoneware bottles and contains blended extra virgin olive oil produced from olives grown on the Miraval estate and locally sourced Verdale, Pichouline, Tanche, Lucques, Aglandau, Cayon and Arboussane organic olives.

-In January 2020, co-owner and winemaker Marc Perrin confirmed that Miraval is set to release a Rosé Champagne in collaboration with Champagne grower-producer Rodolphe Péters.
+In January 2020, co-owner and winemaker Marc Perrin confirmed that Miraval was to release a Rosé Champagne (Fleur de Miraval) in collaboration with Champagne grower-producer Rodolphe Péters.